chainstack/docs/docs/operations/gnosis/tools.md

 * ID — any name that you will use as the network tag to run a deployment.
 For example, `chainstack-mainnet`.
 * NETWORK_NAME — any name that you want to identify the network by in the list if networks.
 For example, **Mainnet (Chainstack)**.
 * ENDPOINT — your node HTTPS or WSS endpoint.
-* NETWORK_ID — Gnosis network ID:
+* NETWORK_ID — Gnosis Chain network ID:
   * Mainnet: `100`
   * Sokol testnet: `77`

-Example to add a Gnosis mainnet node to the list of Brownie networks:
+Example to add a Gnosis Chain mainnet node to the list of Brownie networks:

 <CodeSwitcher :languages="{kp:'Key-protected',pp:'Password-protected'}">
 <template v-slot:kp>